squintdev/fxhash-webpack-p5js/README.md

 FXHASH P5js Generative Token webpack boilerplate
 ================

 This template is based on the fxHash webpack boilerplate, but has p5js implemented.
 Use sketch.js to create your art.
+I also added a helpers.js file for some functions I use frequently.
+Feel free to add your own.

 ### Installation